B2 Brussels2 The Blog

 UN redefines UNMIK tasks in Kosovo

-(BRUSSELS2) The notes that UN Secretary General Ban Ki Moon published in June and July deserve close attention because they set a new framework for the United Nations Mission in Kosovo (Unmik) and, failing that, gives the Europeans an indirect mandate to act.
-The whole is quite contradictory.
-The UN secretary looks more like a tightrope walker who has to spare those who want an independent state in Kosovo (the United States and most of the countries of the European Union) and those who believe that nothing has happened.
-February 17 (day of the proclamation of independence) and refuse any secession of the former autonomous republic of Yugoslavia (Serbia, Russia...) or to ratify the fait accompli (Spain,...), between one state or two states.
+(BRUSSELS2) The notes that UN Secretary General Ban Ki Moon published in June and July deserve sustained attention because they set a new framework for the United Nations Mission in Kosovo (UNMIK) and, default, gives Europeans an indirect mandate to act.
+The whole thing is quite contradictory.
+The UN secretary looks more like a balancing act required to accommodate those who want an independent state in Kosovo (United States and most countries of the European Union) and those who believe that nothing happened on February 17 (day of the proclamation of independence) and refuse any secession of the former autonomous republic of Yugoslavia (Serbia, Russia, etc.) or to ratify the fait accompli (Spain, etc.), between a single State or two states.

 Five points can be made:

-The European Union will play an enhanced operational role in the field of the rule of law under resolution 1244 (1999), under the general authority of the United Nations.
-Over time, she will take on increasing operational responsibilities in the areas of international police, justice and customs throughout Kosovo.
-Its ability to deploy a mission on the rule of law could, as envisaged in Security Council resolution 1631 (2005), "usefully complement the work of the United Nations and have a positive effect on the optimal use of limited resources".
+Inline The European Union will play an enhanced operational role in the area of the rule of law under resolution 1244 (1999), under the general authority of the United Nations.
+Over time, it will take on increasing operational responsibilities in the areas of international policing, justice and customs throughout Kosovo.
+Its ability to deploy rule of law mission could, as envisaged in Security Council resolution 1631 (2005), “usefully complement the work of the United Nations and have a positive effect on the optimal use of limited resources”.

 Pragmatically, the UN Secretary General proposes to redefine certain sensitive services.

-• the Police: the Kosovo Police Service which operates in areas with a Serb majority must place itself under the authority of the international police and the UN special representative.
+• the Police: the Kosovo Police Service which operates in Serb-majority areas must place itself under the authority of the international police and the UN special representative.

 (i.e. the Kosovo Serb policemen will not depend on Pristina).

-• the Courts : new local courts and district courts should be created in areas with a Serb majority.
-They will operate within the Kosovo judiciary according to the law applicable under resolution 1244 (ie international law and not Kosovo law).
+• the Courts : New local courts and district courts must be established in Serb-majority areas.
+They will operate within the Kosovo judiciary according to the applicable law under Resolution 1244 (thus international law and not Kosovo law).

 • the customs.
-It is up to the UN Special Representative to "determine, in consultation with the parties concerned, the administrative structure that will allow Kosovo to continue to function" as a single customs territory, with the guarantee of the continued presence of the international officers of the customs at border posts.
-A technical coordination committee, "where the Republic of Serbia and other stakeholders will be represented", will be set up to settle all technical issues of border crossings.
+It is up to the UN Special Representative to “determine, in consultation with interested parties, the administrative structure which will allow Kosovo to continue to function “as a single customs territory, with guarantee of the continued presence of international officers of the customs at border posts.
+A technical coordination committee, “where the Republic of Serbia and other stakeholders will be represented”, will be established to resolve all technical issues of border crossing.

 • security forces.
-NATO's presence, an international military presence, will continue to carry out its security mission throughout Kosovo, including on the borders, in coordination with other international organisations. (in other words Eulex Customs).
+The NATO presence, an international military presence, will continue to carry out its security mission throughout Kosovo, including on the borders, in coordination with other international organizations. (otherwise known as Eulex Customs).

 â € ¢ the Serbian heritage.
-The Serbian Orthodox Church in Kosovo will enjoy international protection.
+The Serbian Orthodox Church in Kosovo will benefit from international protection.
 It will remain under the direct authority of its religious headquarters in Belgrade.
 It will retain the exclusive right to preserve and restore its religious, historical and cultural sites in Kosovo.

 Nicolas Gros Verheyde